stungeye/Programming-1-Notes/docs/05-introduction-to-cpp/03-data-types-variables-constants.md

 You can make your code more error proof by marking variables that shouldn't be modified as constants with `const` and `constexpr`.

-We use `constexpr` for things whose value is know at compile time:
+We use `constexpr` for things whose value is known at compile time:

 ```cpp
 constexpr double pi{3.1415926};